 Chia seeds come in black and white varieties and provide a hearty dose of fiber in addition to 4 grams of protein per ounce.
 Chia seeds absorb up to 27 times their weight in water (or any liquid), which makes them a great thickening agent.
 These seeds also contain calcium and phosphorus.
 Chia seeds can be used for puddings, popsicles, overnight oats, smoothies, salads, and soups.

 Lentils are another fantastic, economical plant-based protein.
 These small but mighty legumes are simple to cook and loaded with numerous nutritional benefits.
 Lentils are high in dietary fiber, which help with digestion, satiety, and cardiovascular health.
 Lentils are also a good source of vegetarian iron, an essential mineral for oxygen transportation in the blood and proper metabolism.
 Pairing an iron-containing food with vitamin C assists with optimizing iron absorption.
 Lentils are a combination of protein, carbohydrate, and fiber and provide 18 grams of protein in one cup.
-Add to a grain salad, veggie burgers, meatless sauce, or soup.
+Add to a grain salad, veggie burgers, bolognese sauce, or soup.

 Cashews, almonds, peanuts (technically a legume, but you can find them with other nuts), walnuts, and pistachios all fall into the nut category.
 Nuts are rich in vitamins and minerals as well as healthy fats, and contain anywhere from 5 to 7 grams protein per ounce.
 Spread some nut butter on a banana or toast, make a trail mix, mix into energy bites, top your oatmeal, add to a dip, or grind into gluten-free flour.